cloudsoft/brooklyn-tosca/README.md

 * Other node types which define `standard` lifecycle `interfaces` as scripts by URL, optionally declaring their `host` requirement pointing at a compute node template

+As Brooklyn expects a YAML, if you want to install a ZIP CSAR, simply host that somewhere with a URL and supply the URL as the plan, or as the value in a single-entry map, keyed against `csar_link`.

 ### Illustration